PaulBouchier/six_can/aider_capture_can.md

-This module is part of a system which includes a 'can_finder' which finds cans in a 360 degree lidar scan and publishes data about the positions of cans (in the map frame) in a geometry_msgs/msg/PoseArray message on topic '/can_positions'.
-The 'can_finder' also publishes the range and bearing to the closest can in a geometry_msgs/msg/Point message on topic '/closest_range_bearing'.
+This module is part of a system which includes a 'can_finder' which finds cans in a 360 degree lidar scan and publishes data about the positions of cans (in the odom frame) in a geometry_msgs/msg/PoseArray message on topic '/can_positions'.

 ### Beginning context

-This module will be called when the can it should capture is in front of the robot and less than 0.4 meters away.
+The start_capture(can_pose) method of this module will be called when the can it should capture is less than 1.0 meters away.

 ## Reference Code Snippets